About the Allergy Program

 The goal of both our inpatient and outpatient allergy services is the same: to partner with your family and provide individualized treatment and education plans that improve the quality of your child's life.

-The Allergy Program provides inpatient services at CHOP's Main Building.
+The Allergy Program provides inpatient services at CHOP's Main Hospital.
 Patients are admitted to our inpatient service for management of difficult to control allergic disorders, such as asthma and anaphylaxis, that require urgent and comprehensive care.
 We are also consulted by other services to provide evaluation and drug desensitization for patients who have a history of anaphylactic reactions to necessary, life-saving medications.

-Outpatient services are provided at our Main Campus and at several of the CHOP Care Network’s Primary Care Centers in Pennsylvania and New Jersey.
+Outpatient services are provided at our Philadelphia Campus and at several of the CHOP Care Network’s Primary Care Centers in Pennsylvania and New Jersey.
 Whether it is for an initial evaluation, or follow up after a hospital stay, our faculty provide a thorough and systematic assessment of your child's symptoms.
 They also offer ongoing treatment, education and support to make living with allergic diseases more manageable.

 Active allergy research programs